awesomemotive/one-click-demo-import/readme.txt

 add_action( 'pt-ocdi/after_import', 'ocdi_after_import' );
 `

-All progress of this plugin's work is logged in a log file in the default WP upload directory, together with the demo data and widgets import files used in the importing process.
+All progress of this plugin's work is logged in a log file in the default WP upload directory, together with the demo content and widgets import files used in the importing process.

 NOTE: This plugin is still a work in progress!